 How Many Points Will I Get For a GA Moving Traffic Violation?

 Please visit our Georgia Traffic Codes, Violations and points post for more information.
-This list includes the majority of violations but may be missing your particular violations, please call our office if you need help finding a violation and the associated points.
+This list includes the majority of violations but may be missing your particular violations.
+Please call our office if you need help finding a particular violation and the associated points.